volschin/gekko/README.md

 If you change Ip: localhost to another and start container and it be wrong IP. change manualy IP on nano /usr/src/app/web/vue/dist/UIconfig.js or delete container and rebuild

+Ajust MEMORYNODE for max memory size under the limit of memory of container -10% was good

 ## TODO
 - Clean dependency and somes strategies who doesnt work.